-The Photoarchive was established in 1920 to complement the growing body of literature on the history of art, which until that time rarely included photographic reproductions.
-Although many scholars had personal image libraries, the Frick Library was one of the first institutions to afford public access to a consolidated collection of photographs to enable a broad range of researchers to study and evaluate works of art in an entirely new way.
-The establishment of similar image collections in Europe and the United States soon followed.
+The Frick Art Reference Library’s Photoarchive was founded in 1920 by Helen Clay Frick, the daughter of industrialist and art collector Henry Clay Frick.
+As the library's founding collection, the Photoarchive was established to complement the growing body of literature on the history of art, which until that time rarely included photographic reproductions.
+The library was one of the first institutions to afford public access to a collection of photographs of works of art to enable researchers to study works in an entirely new way.

 During the early years of the library, photographs were purchased from agents such as Madame Clotilde Brière-Mismé.
 Helen also commissioned photographers, such as the Pach Brothers, Peter Juley, and William McKillop, to photograph works of art in situ.
 In 1923, the library hired its first staff photographer, Ira W. Martin.
 One of the unique features of the library was its pioneering campaigns to photograph unpublished works of art in private collections and little-known public collections in the United States and Italy.
 The photography trips in the United States began in March 1922 and continued until 1967.
 Through commissions, purchases, and the U.S. and Italian trips, the library amassed 57,000 original negatives.